ndaly06/McLaren_Racing_Challenge/README.md

 ## Prerequisites

-Python 3.6.4 was used alongside the Pandas, OS, sys uniitest libraries to develop this solution.
+Python 3.6.4 was used alongside the Pandas, OS, sys and uniitest libraries to develop this solution.

 ## Assumptions